Filibuster in the United States Senate: Early use of the filibuster

 Originally, the Senate's rules did not provide for a procedure for the Senate to vote to end debate on a question so that it could be voted on, which opened the door to filibusters.
-Indeed, a filibuster took place at the very first session of the Senate.
-On September 22, 1789, Senator William Maclay wrote in his diary that the "design of the Virginians [...] was to talk away the time, so that we could not get the bill passed."
+A filibuster took place at the very first session of the Senate.
+On September 22, 1789, Senator William Maclay wrote in his diary that the "design of the Virginians ... was to talk away the time, so that we could not get the bill passed."

 Although between 1789 and 1806 the Senate's rules provided for a motion for the previous question, this motion was itself debatable, so its effectiveness as a cloture mechanism was limited.
 Rather, it was used by the Senate to reverse its decision to consider a measure, much like today's motion to postpone.
 Beginning in 1811, the House of Representatives set a series of precedents to make the previous question a way of limiting debate.
 Throughout the 19th century, some senators unsuccessfully attempted to introduce this version of the previous question into the Senate's rules.

 During most of the pre–Civil War period, the filibuster was seldom used to block measures, as northern senators desired to maintain southern support over fears of disunion and secession, and made compromises over slavery in order to avoid confrontation with new states admitted to the Union in pairs to preserve the sectional balance in the Senate, most notably in the Missouri Compromise of 1820.

 One of the early notable filibusters occurred in 1837 when a group of Whig senators filibustered to prevent allies of the Democratic President Andrew Jackson from expunging a resolution of censure against him.
 In 1841, a defining moment came during a filibuster on a bill to charter a new national bank.
 After Whig Senator Henry Clay proposed a rules change to limit debate, Democratic Senator William R. King threatened an even longer filibuster, saying that Clay "may make his arrangements at his boarding house for the winter".
 Other senators sided with King, and Clay backed down.